-D. Other commitments
+B. Other commitments

-(1) Protocol against the Illicit Manufacturing of and Trafficking in Firearms, their Parts and Components and Ammunition, supplementing the United Nations Convention against Transnational Organized Crime- New York 31 May 2001, Ratification Law No. 11(III)/2003.

-(2) In June 2007, Cyprus joined the Global Initiative to Combat Acts of Nuclear Terrorism initiated by Russia and the USA.

-(3) Cyprus is a member of the International Initiative for Combating Nuclear Terrorism, which numbers 31 member-states.
+- (1) Protocol against the Illicit Manufacturing of and Trafficking in Firearms, their Parts and Components and Ammunition, supplementing the United Nations Convention against Transnational Organized Crime- New York 31 May 2001, Ratification Law No. 11(III)/2003. - (2) Protocol for the Suppression of Unlawful Acts against the Safety of Fixed Platforms on the Continental Shelf Rome 10/03/1988 Ratification Law No. 17(III)/99. - (3) In June 2007, Cyprus joined the Global Initiative to Combat Acts of Nuclear Terrorism initiated by Russia and the USA. - (4) Cyprus is a member of the International Initiative for Combating Nuclear Terrorism.